Break Free From Scales. Why I Don’t Recommend Using Scales As A Measure Health

 For far too long many people jump on the scales to see what number jumps back at them.
 Although picking an arbitrary number for weight loss can be a good starting point (and it’s definitely good to set goals), your scale number certainly doesn’t tell the whole story.
 Yes, they are valuable as a quantitative tool, and clinically can be useful for tracking progress.
 However, the number you see when you jump on the scales can either make or break your day and can send you on an unnecessary roller coaster of emotions.
 I want to encourage you NOT to jump on the scales every day.
 We are so much more than a number!

-The reason I personally don’t weight myself and recommended it my clients is because when you jump on the scales if you see a number you don’t like you immediately create negative self-talk which is often anxiety-fueled, you can also feel upset, disappointment, guilty, ashamed, “fat”.
+The reason I personally don’t weight myself and recommend it to my clients is that when you jump on the scales if you see a number you don’t like you immediately create negative self-talk which is often anxiety-fueled, you can also feel upset, disappointment, guilty, ashamed, “fat”.
 All these feeling affect your nervous system increasing your stress hormones.

-If you happen to weight yourself first thing in the morning and suddenly see number you don’t want to see, immediately you then start your day in a negative, unhappy and disappointed way.
-Do you want this to set the tone the day ahead?
-If you’ve eaten and exercised particularly well but still see an increase in weight your motivation and drive can plummet, and can leave you feeling lost and confused.
-This may lead to self-punishment - over exercising, calorie-restriction, or maybe you beat yourself up and binge eat and say nasty things to yourself.
+If you happen to weigh yourself first thing in the morning and suddenly see a number you don’t want to see, immediately you then start your day in a negative, unhappy and disappointed way.
+Do you want this to set the tone for the day ahead?
+If you’ve eaten and exercised particularly well but still see an increase in weight your motivation and drive can plummet and can leave you feeling lost and confused.
+This may lead to self-punishment – over-exercising, calorie-restriction, or maybe you beat yourself up and binge eat and say nasty things to yourself.
 All of this caused our body and nervous system so much damage.

 Things which affect the scales: